bpstephanie/Stigma_Free/README.md

 ### User Stories
 1. As a person with an active sex life I would want to protect my sexual health.
-0. I expect to be able to find out if I am in a risk of having an STI or not.
+0. I expect to be able to find out if I am in a risk of having an STI or STD.
-0. I will be able to read up on STI's to prevent it from spreading to me.
+0. I will be able to read up on STI's and STD's to prevent it from spreading to me.

 ### Existing Features